Walk Stories

 Dr Dan’s Story

-At every Walk for Love for the past 12 years, a certain young doctor has led team 'Happy Feet' in honour of his father.
+For 12 incredible years, a certain young doctor led team 'Happy Feet' in honour of his father.

 Dr Dan's beloved father Cang passed away in Mary Potter Hospice in 2009.
 Dan was very grateful for the loving care given to Cang while he was in the Hospice.